MadSmith17/480Project/README.md

 We aim to create a website that generates playlists of recommended songs based on the user's current mood, genres, and/or favorite artists.
 Our goal is to outperform platforms like Spotify or YouTube Music by curating better recommendations, especially for discovering new songs.

 ### Why Mood.fm?
 Spotify typically recommends songs based only on what users have listened to or liked, rarely introducing new music.
-Mood.fm seeks to improve upon this by leveraging moods and user input to create more personalized recommendations.
+Mood.fm hopes to improve this by utilizing moods and user input to create more personalized recommendations.

 ### Goal:
 1. **Playlist Recommendations**: Curated by mood.